craigelloyd/clippingsforcash/README.md

 ## How It Works

 1. Type in your hourly pay rate in the "Hourly Pay" box.
-Only include the number and not the dollar sign.
+Do not include the dollar sign.
-2. In the "Times per Week" box, enter in the average number of times that you clip your fingernails in a given week.
+2. In the "Times per Week" box, enter in the average number of times you clip your fingernails in a given week.
 3. Click "Calculate".

 Based on an average of three minutes per clipping session, your yearly Clippings Cash will display at the bottom of the window.